ClementRomac/clementromac.github.io/index.md

 ## Research Interests
 My research focuses on Reinforcement Learning (RL) and how it can shape artificial agents' knowledge.
 I notably study how Large Language Models (LLMs) can be grounded through online interactions with an environment using RL.
-I am interested in open-ended learning setups and my reseach often involves methods such as curiosity-driven RL or Automatic Curriculum Learning.
+I am interested in open-ended learning setups and my research often involves methods such as curiosity-driven RL or Automatic Curriculum Learning.

 ## News
 - **[June 2025]** We're presenting our [WorldLLM](https://www.arxiv.org/abs/2506.06725) paper at RLDM 2025!